 PCC staff should be vigilant to observe the physical and emotional state of the minors that participate in a PCC program/event.
-Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (listed below), and senior student services staff (i.e. Pueblo campus Chief Student Services Officer

-(CSSO), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.
+Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (listed below), and senior student services staff (i.e. Pueblo campus Vice President of Student Success (VPSS), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.